 Part V: Beginning the Process:

-- Set up a Skills Video Session with your coaching staff
+- Set up a Skills Video Session with your Club Director

-- Set up a recruiting consultation with your coaching staff: have in mind your ansewrs to the questions above
+- Set up a recruiting consultation with your Club Director: have in mind your ansewrs to the questions above

 - Write an Introductory Email to college programs you are interested in: Attach your skills and game footage, along with a player profile

 There are recruiting guidelines that programs must follow when recruiting athletes.
-The safest way to make sure you're not in violation of these guidelines is to know the rules!
+The safest way to make sure you're not (or the college is not) in violation of these guidelines is to know the rules!